DonutsDevil/Swipe/README.md

 - It offline capable 😃
 - Clean and Simple Material UI.

+## UPDATE
+Added Dependency Inject, which Can be found in the branch [master-DI](https://github.com/DonutsDevil/Swipe/tree/master-DI)

 ## Build with 🛠
 - Kotlin
 - Android Architecture Components - Collection of libraries that help you design robust, testable, and maintainable apps.